- About Internships

 Internships provide you with valuable hands-on experience in the communication field that complements your coursework, and expands career opportunities.
 Completing one or more internships while in college also makes you a highly desirable employment applicant.
 Both credit and non-credit internships help you to build an impressive resume.

-Comn 395 (Internship in Communication) is the standard course name used for internships for all qualified Communication majors.
+COMN 395 (Internship in Communication) is the standard course name used for internships for all qualified Communication majors.
+Some students have also used INTD 395 for a second or third internship.
 In order to qualify for internship credit at Geneseo, the following requirements must be met:

 - Junior or senior standing (some selected sophomores may also be eligible)

-Ranging from a minimum of 3 credits to a maximum of 15 credits, these internships take place during Fall/Spring semesters, and over the full Summer Session.
-(Fall/Spring internships are included in that semester's tuition.
+Ranging from a minimum of 3 credits to a maximum of 15 credits, these internships take place during Fall or Spring semesters, and over the Summer Session.
+(Fall and Spring internships are included in that semester's tuition.
 Summer internships require payment for each credit hour.)

 Steps in the Internship Process